iifl-logo

 The Company has neither accepted nor renewed any deposit within the meaning of Section 73 of the Act read with the Companies (Acceptance of Deposits) Rules, 2014 during the period under review.

-14. DIRECTOR RESPONSIBILITY STATEMENT:
+14. DIRECTORS RESPONSIBILITY STATEMENT:

-Your directors state that:
+Your Directors state that:

-a) In the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures; b) The directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the company for that period;
+b) The directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the company for that period;

 c) The directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-e) The directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+d) The directors had prepared the annual accounts on a going concern basis; and e) The directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 15. COST AUDITORS: